stackotter/swift-mixin/README.md

-# MixinTest
+# SwiftMixin

-A description of this package.
+A package for dynamically editing compiled swift code in memory.